 To estimate the change in groundwater storage, the water levels are observed through a network of observation wells spread over the area.
 The water levels are highest immediately after monsoon in the month of October or November and lowest just before rainfall in the month of May or June.
-During the monsoon season, the recharge is more than the extraction; therefore, the change in groundwater storage between the beginning and end of monsoon season indicates the total volume of water added to the groundwater reservoir.
-While the change in groundwater storage between the beginning and end of the non-monsoon season indicates the total quantity of water withdrawn from groundwater storage.
-The change in storage (ΔS) is computed as follows:
+During the monsoon season, the recharge is more than the extraction; therefore, the where, Δh = change in water table elevation during the given time period;

-$$\Delta S = \sum \Delta h A S_v \qquad ...(16)$$
+$$\Delta S = \sum \Delta h A S_y \qquad \dots (16)$$